tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US171_AddBankAccount.md

 ### 1.1 Client's Sheet

-- As a family Administrator, I want to add a familyMember to a family.
+- As a family member, I want to add a Bank Account I have.

 We interpreted this requirement as the function of a FamilyMember to add a Bank Account to his application account.